コンテンツにスキップ

 File.10 Ofuroso

-Yamamoto Shino (Gallery Watts)
+Yamamoto Shino (Galerie Watts)

-The reception desk and black telephone give it a very retro feel, but these were commonly used until a few years ago, so even those born in the Heisei era could immerse themselves in the atmosphere of the Showa era at Takatsuyu.
+The reception desk and black telephone give it a retro feel, but these were commonly used until a few years ago, so even those born in the Heisei era could immerse themselves in the atmosphere of the Showa era at Takatsuyu.

 Now, if you go through the women's bath, you will find the artists' studios.

-▲ A sense of depth created by partially raised ink
+▲A sense of depth created by partially raised ink

-"I think that the emergence of a common sense between ethnic groups will help to eliminate barriers, based on the history of cultures that have developed across borders and influenced by decorative elements," says Kyomori.
-The work features a skull motif and the A-un symbol.
-Through the universal concepts of life and death, the work asks the viewer questions about human equality.
+"From the history of cultures developing across borders and influenced by decorative elements, I believe that the emergence of a common sense between ethnic groups can have the power to eliminate barriers," says Kyomori.
+The work features a skull motif and the unified Japanese symbolism (Aun).
+Through the universal concepts of life and death, the work poses questions about human equality to the viewer.

 On the other hand, yutaokuda is known for his detailed monochrome expressions.